gregwell/react-sweet-state-todo-app/README.md

 # Motivation:

-This simple app originally come from [redux todo list example](https://redux.js.org/tutorials/fundamentals/part-5-ui-react), then was [converted from redux to react-sweet-state](https://github.com/matterialize/todos-redux-to-react-sweet-state) by [@mattbajorek](https://github.com/mattbajorek) and finally I drew two maps to understand react-sweet-state logic.
+This simple app originally come from [redux todo list example](https://redux.js.org/tutorials/fundamentals/part-5-ui-react), then was [converted from redux to react-sweet-state](https://github.com/matterialize/todos-redux-to-react-sweet-state) by [@mattbajorek](https://github.com/mattbajorek), finally I drew two maps to understand react-sweet-state logic.
+The next steps will include adding some ui framework components and maybe a few new features.

 # Data flow map: